n8n-io/n8n-docs/docs/manage-cloud/change-ownership-or-username.md

 Changing emails will change the owner of the instance, the email you log in with, and the email your invoices and general communication gets sent to.

+If your workspace is deactivated, there will be no **Settings** page and no possibility to change the email address nor the owner info.

 ## Change instance username

 It's not currently possible to change usernames.